Vyng04/app1/README.md

 **Q7.
 Do you agree or disagree: By using multitasking, we were able to achieve timing determinism for the LED blink.
 Why or why not?**

-I disagree, because using multitasking we are relying on the system task schedulin.
+I disagree, because using multitasking we are relying on the system task scheduling.
 Timing determinism is more about event driven or hardware interupt.